 If you want to make this recipe gluten free add 3-4 garlic cloves along with pepper corns and skip asafoetida from the recipe.
 You can also use gluten free asafoetida if available.

-How To Make Rasam Without Powder
+How To Make Rasam Recipe

 Crush black peppercorns and cumin seeds well using a mortar and pestle.
+If you want a fine powder use a spice grinder or mixer grinder.

 Mix well and cook for 3-4 minutes.

 Add pressure cooked dal and simmer till the rasam turns frothy.
+Do not boil the rasam after adding lentils.

 Add to the simmering rasam and mix well.

-Garnish with coriander leaves.
+Garnish with chopped coriander leaves.

 Serve rasam hot with rice.